dwillis/command-line-umd/README.md

 While `Terminal` comes with all Mac computers, many prefer to use a terminal emulator program that offers more features and customization, such as [iTerm2](https://iterm2.com/).

+### There's another layer

+The program that is actually running in the terminal emulator to interpret the commands you enter is called a "shell".

+The one we'll be using is Z shell (Zsh), which is the default on recent Mac computers.
+Another popular shell is Bourne Again SHell (Bash).
+Each shell has some syntactic differences, particularly when you're writing scripts that tie multiple commands together.
+However, when running most commands and using core functionality like redirecting input and output, the differences are negligible.

 ## The command-line is case (and space) sensitive

 You need to escape spaces be either using quotation marks or a backslash (`\`).